ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/grep11/grep11-setup.md

     ```

 !!! note
-    For the lab, each student will use a copy of the same client certificate.
+    For the hosted trial, you will use a copy of the same client certificate.
 In most production use cases each client would use their own certificate which uniquely identifies them.

 ## List Crypto Domains on your Hyper Protect Virtual Servers LPAR